 I haven’t said much these past few months, have I?
 Most of my time and creative energy has been taken up in the shows that SXonomics has been doing on various themes of gender sensitivity.
 It has been intense, time-consuming, demanding and emotionally draining.
 I also fall into habits of writing a certain way and in a certain rhythm.
+I rust.

-I remember when I first chanced upon 55 word stories and took to them with such passion that all I felt about to produce was them.
+I remember when I first chanced upon 55-word stories and took to them with such passion that all I felt about to produce was them.
 I had to push myself to say things with more words or less and stop myself from counting if they had gotten to the exact 55.
 Something similar happened when I first started writing fiction and I found myself unable to write the poetry that I’d spent most of my writing life producing.
 Now, three years ago I started performing and more recently gender-politicised commentary in a witty form.
 It’s proving to be difficult to come back to blogging, this way.

-But also, in this emotion-searing act of reading, I found myself tapping into parts of myself I haven’t accessed in a long time.
-A place that feels deeply and profoundly.
+But also, in this emotion-searing act of reading, I found myself tapping into parts of myself I hadn’t accessed in a long time.
+A place that feels deeply and profound.
 Writers and other creative people exploit their own traumas and personal tragedies for their art and gain, yes.
 This means as one, I also need to frequently clean out the internal machinery and remind myself to honour the emotions and experiences and not just run them through the creative mill to churn out material.

 I’ve already written a review of the book itself here.
 But it brings up so much more that I don’t feel able to articulate in words.
 I relived my own intimate tragedies while reading Sally’s story.
 I lived through the moments that felt like I would not be able to breathe again, experienced anew the situations that held me down choking and I thought I would never see light and the world again.
 The despair, the desperation, the anguish — all of it sprung forth again.
 And then, they faded.
 Do we keep picking at our scabs or do we keep sifting through the mess of our insides trying to make better sense of it?
 I don’t know.